hydra3333/unified_diff_patcher/README.md

 This tool applies unified diff patches to original files and creates numbered output files (e.g., `program.py` → `program.001.py`).
 It's designed to work like git's patch command while preserving the original file's line ending style and handling complex edge cases.

+## Foreward

+Drafted by ChatGPT AI (with substantial logic errors), fixed and extended by Claude AI.

+Although both Claude AI and ChatGPT AI both can and do make mistakes when in programming python, Claude AI seems to make fewer mistakes and fixes them well when asked.

+Funnily enough, Claude AI found in program comments "Author: ChatGPT" and added "(Enhanced by Claude)" to that comment.

+Both AIs are hampered in the sense that the free plans ate extremely limited in that they do not let you iterate development much due to their analyses and output limits ... however, even when subscribing to the first level plans the limits are still substantial enough to impede development, but you can get stuff done.

+For the moment, appreciating both AIs, I applaud Claude

 ## Key Features

 ### Core Functionality